-We are looking for technical skills/education and experience.
-The recent positions are published in our Hot Jobs.
+The recent open positions available in New Zealand are published in our Hot Jobs.
 Our team has helped people to secure good jobs across a wide range of occupations.
 These jobs are in the medium-range salary bracket mainly in the engineering and construction fields.

 We ask questions in interviews that are specific to the position you have applied for.
 Prepare your responses so you can explain your functional and technical skills, family status, and reasons you wish to work in NZ.
 We may ask for some technical details of your job, general knowledge information applicable to your trade.